Q1 2018 Portfolio Discussion: Investing in Europe

-After a long period of stagnation, company earnings now have plenty of room to rise as the economic recovery continues.
-We do not expect Brexit to lead to recession in Europe and, if political risks continue to subside, investors could start to focus more on the improving economic and corporate fundamentals.
+While Europe is growing strongly, company earnings are coming off of a low base and have plenty of room to rise as the economic recovery continues.
+We do not expect a recession in Europe and, if political risks continue to subside, investors could start to focus more on the improving economic and corporate fundamentals.

 The European economy is recovering, with recession risk low

-- Retail sales and industrial production data are also recovering, showing that the recovery is broad based.
+- Retail sales and industrial production are also recovering, showing that the recovery is broad based.

-- Business sentiment surveys are suggesting that growth should remain healthy.
+- Business sentiment surveys suggest that growth should remain healthy.

 Room for recovery in European earnings

-- Companies had struggled to grow earnings since 2011, thanks to pressure from a second recession, followed by a strong euro and then the collapse in commodity prices.
+- Companies had struggled to grow earnings since 2011, thanks to a combination of slow growth and little corporate pricing power.

 - Economic recovery should normally be expected to lead to an improvement in earnings growth.
 For years, earnings expectations for Europe have started the year high and then been downgraded throughout the year.
-This year, earnings expectations have not been revised down.
+In 2017, however, earnings expectations were not revised down.

-- It is not only expectations that are improving - actual delivered earnings are growing too and the growth is broad based across most sectors.
+- It is not only expectations that are improving - actual delivered earnings are growing as well and the growth is broad based across most sectors.